SeleneLuna01/video-trimmer/README.md

 # ✂️ Video Trimmer

-A web app to download and trim video clips from YouTube and hundreds of other sites.
+A web app to download and trim video clips from YouTube and other supported sites, or trim local video files directly.

 ## Features

-- Paste any video URL (YouTube, TikTok, Twitter, Vimeo, and more)
+- Paste any video URL (YouTube, YouTube Shorts, Twitter, Vimeo, and more)
+- Drag & drop or choose a local video file to trim without downloading anything
 - Set start and end times to extract only the clip you need
+- Interactive player with timeline, draggable markers, and clip preview loop
+- Keyboard shortcuts: `S` to set start, `E` to set end, `←` / `→` to scrub (+ `Shift` for ±5s)
-- Automatically detects available resolutions (360p to 8K)
-- Shows estimated file size per quality before downloading
+- Automatically detects available resolutions for YouTube (360p to 8K) with estimated file size
+- Full video download toggle — skip trimming and download the entire video
+- Queue system — add multiple clips from the same or different URLs and download all at once
 - Custom filename for your clip
 - Clean dark UI